-State police investigating West Gardiner shooting death
+State police investigating fatal shooting of West Gardiner man

-State police are investigating a deadly shooting at a West Gardiner home early Saturday morning.
+State police are investigating a deadly shooting at a West Gardiner home early Saturday morning that claimed the life of a 41-year-old man who most recently resided in Chelsea.

-The name of the man who was shot is being withheld until family members have been notified, Maine Department of Public Safety spokesman Stephen McCausland said.
+James Haskell was found dead outside the residence on Yeaton Drive, which runs off Hallowell-Litchfield Road, Maine Department of Public Safety spokesman Stephen McCausland said.

-The death took place outside a residence on Yeaton Drive, which runs off Hallowell-Litchfield Road.

 Kennebec County sheriff’s deputies were sent to the home after dispatchers received a 911 call at about 2:45 a.m.
+The man was dead when deputies arrived.
 A Maine State Police detective joined them a short time later, McCausland said.

 According to McCausland, several people were at the home when the shooting occurred.
 All have been interviewed by police.